 Infrastructure as code

-Some cloud providers, like Amazon, offer creating and managing your infrastructure in code via template files.
+Some cloud providers, like Amazon, can create and manage your infrastructure in code via template files.
 I always recommend taking this approach as it makes reproducing and managing the stack much simpler.
-Updates are version controlled and monitored.
+Updates are version-controlled and monitored.

 Some migration tips and final advice

 In my experience, to reiterate my point above, the success of your migration will depend on the amount of planning and preparation you and your team put in.

 - Start small and move non-essential infrastructure in a hybrid approach combining your existing on-premise infrastructure with your cloud infrastructure.

 - Invest in training and professional development within your team.